malept/python-spidermonkey/README.md

 Where X.X is the version of Python you are using.
 I have not tested python-spidermonkey on Py3K so it may be horribly broken there.

+Gentoo:

+If you have python installed, then the headers should already be installed.

 Netscape Portable Runtime (nspr)
 --------------------------------